Connect with us

 Vasily Ponomarev was a bit quiet on Saturday.
 He won only 21% of his draws and didn’t play with the puck enough.
 There were moments when he flashed that speed and sandpaper, but a gritty game should have been his forte.
 He’ll need to let it rip in his next game.

 The prospect who had the worst night was Joel Blomqvist.
 I didn’t think he looked strong in the first period despite stopping 15 of 16.
 He had a meltdown in the second; those were mostly bad goals allowed.
-His performance was concerning.
+His performance was problematic.
 Perhaps internal conversations identified issues, which led to re-signing Alex Nedeljkovic in June, despite Penguins president of hockey operations/GM Kyle Dubas publicly rolling out the red carpet for Blomqvist in mid-April.
 It’s a situation to watch.

 Concern is the wrong word—there are issues.
 They are not large ones, yet—but Blomqvist will need to improve on a couple of fundamental qualities to reach the highest level with success.